rtoal/bella/README.md

 ## Usage

-You can run this on the command line or use this as a module in a larger program.

-Command line syntax:
+To run from the command line:

 ```
-node bella.js <filename> <outputType>
+node src/bella.js <filename> <outputType>
 ```

 The `outputType` indicates what you wish to print to standard output: